rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 See the [appendix](#appendix-a-corner-cases) for a collection of 'unit tests' that exercise these ideas.

+### Interoperability
+A good implementation will behave 'as expected' when asked to eagerly expand *any* macro, whether it's a `macro_rules!` decl macro, or a 'macros 2.0' `macro foo!()` decl macro, or a compiler-builtin macro.
+Similarly, a good implementation will allow any kind of macro to perform such eager expansion.

 ### Expansion order
 Depending on the order that macros get expanded, a definition might not be in scope yet.
 An advanced implementation would delay expansion of an eager macro